-What is a robot?
 How do engineers get a robot to perform tasks?
-Working with the CubeletsÒ modular robot system, we will design and test robots to solve puzzles and complete tasks.
-Please note: This is the first session of a two-part class.
-The second session is on April 12.
+Working with the Cubelets modular robots, we will design and test robots to solve puzzles and complete tasks.
+Students then learn basic block programming and use it to complete advanced challenges.

-WHEN Every 2nd Wednesday of the month, 3:00 - 4:30 PM
+WHEN | Second Wednesday of each month, 3:00 - 4:00 PM

 WHERE | Powerhouse Science Center

 COST | $18 members | $20 non-members